 Under part IX of the Bankruptcy Act, a debtor can enter into a binding debt agreement with their creditors as an alternative to bankruptcy.
 The number of part IX debt agreements being entered into has increased rapidly over recent years, as a result of heavy marketing by debt agreement administrators.

 For many years financial counsellors and other community workers who work with people on low incomes raised concerns about debt agreements actually worsening a debtor’s situation, particularly when private firms administer agreements.
 These concerns related to the lack of regulation and expertise of debt administrators, the charging of large fees by administrators, and proposals often being unsustainable due to payments being set too high, and agreements generally being of no benefit to debtors.
-The Bankruptcy Legislation Amendment (Debt Agreements) Act 2007 (Cth) made a number to changes to part IX to try to address these concerns.

 A debtor should get independent advice (from a financial counsellor if they are on a low income) on all their options before entering into a part IX debt agreement.
 Other options available to debtors might include applying for a hardship variation through the various Ombudsmen, making an informal arrangement with creditors, voluntary bankruptcy, disputing the legality of a debt, selling assets to pay the debts or doing nothing at all.
 See Financial counselling services, for a listing of financial counselling services.